 What is Included in the Cost of Cataract Surgery for Dogs?

 This includes all of the things the veterinarian must do to determine the extent of the problem and whether there are any underlying conditions that could be contributing to the problem.

 Diagnostic tests include using a tonometer to measure pressure in the eye.

 When the veterinarian does this, he/she is actually checking to see if the dog is developing glaucoma.
 Glaucoma is a condition where pressure builds in the eye.
 A dog can have glaucoma and cataracts at the same time.

 Other tests might include blood tests to see if your dog has developed diabetes or some other illness contributing to vision problems.

 Cataract surgery for dogs involves the use of general anesthesia, which contributes greatly to the overall cost.
-Unfortunately, you really can’t get around this.
-The best you could do would be to phone around and find the best price in order to save a bit of money.

 Even if your dog can go home right after surgery, you will still have to pay for the time he/she spent under professional care.